Disease Guide ·Ear Hematoma ·2026

 The Chronic Ear Infection Trap

-If your dog has a history of ear infections before enrollment, the insurer may deny the hematoma claim because the underlying cause is pre-existing.
-Even one documented ear infection creates a paper trail.
-Insure your dog before ear problems start.
+If your dog has prior ear infections, insurer may deny hematoma claim - underlying cause is pre-existing.
+One documented infection creates a paper trail.
+Insure before ear problems start.

 Red flag · Deductible